 Films should not contain nudity, excessive or glamorized violence, excessive or glamorized drug use, or excessive strong language.

-Contestants retain the ownership rights to their films, but grant a nonexclusive license to the Forum and their representatives, employees, and agents that would permit the use of the films in perpetuity without additional compensation.
-Use of films may include, but is not limited to: use in whole or in part to promote/advertise the Forum, the Forum Short Film Competition, and/or the Forum Film Festival; screenings of shorts, in whole or in part at Forum events; and for use on the Forum’s Web site.
+Contestants retain the ownership rights to their films but grant a non-exclusive license to FOLCS and their representatives, employees, and agents that would permit the use of the films in perpetuity without additional compensation.
+Use of films may include, but is not limited to: use in whole or in part to promote/advertise FOLCS, the FOLCS International Short Film Competition, and/or the FOLCS Film Series; screenings of shorts, in whole or in part at FOLCS events; and for use on the Forum’s website.

-Contestants chosen as winners agree that their name, photo, video, likeness and/or voice may be used for promotional/ advertising purposes by the Forum and/or their representatives, employees, agents and volunteers for no additional compensation.
+Contestants chosen as winners agree that their name, photo, video, likeness and/or voice may be used for promotional/ advertising purposes by FOLCS and/or their representatives, employees, agents, and volunteers for no additional compensation.

 By entering the Competition, the Contestant certifies that his/her short is an original work and that he/she is the legal owner of the submitted short film.